Lucy Moss: Six

 In addition to co-writing the musical, Moss choreographed the premiere of SiX – Divorced.
 Beheaded.
 Live! at the 2017 Edinburgh Fringe.
 Rating it a "'must see' show of outstanding quality", FringeReview said that "whoever came up with the choreography deserves a large round of applause too as it was different for each number, appropriate to the mood and the music and faultlessly executed."
 Another review in Broadway Baby described SiX as "a brazen, glamorous and truly unforgettable history lesson".
 The show immediately received interest from producers.
 Following additional performances at Cambridge, Moss and Marlow received financial backing from a team including George Stiles, Kenny Wax, and Wendy and Andy Barnes.
 Six was "redesigned, reorchestrated and recast", with Moss moving into the role of co-director with Jamie Armitage, and Carrie-Anne Ingrouille as the choreographer.

 Lucy Moss is co-director of Six on the West End and on Broadway, together with Armitage.
 She is also co-director of most other productions of Six, including the UK & Ireland, North America, and Australia & New Zealand tours.
 On 31 January 2020, The Stage announced that Moss had broken the record for youngest female director of a Broadway musical, at the age of 26.
 The record had previously been held by Elizabeth Swados, who was 27 when she directed Runaways in 1978.

 Six received five nominations in the 2019 Olivier Awards, in categories including Best New Musical and Outstanding Achievement in Music for Marlow, Moss, Tom Curran, and Joe Beighton.
 In December 2019, Six was voted Best New Musical of the Decade by readers of WhatsOnStage.
 In August 2019, Lucy Moss and Toby Marlow signed a deal with Warner Chappell Music to take the songs from Six to "even more fans worldwide".
 By February 2020, the cast recording of Six the Musical had reached 100 million streams on Spotify and Apple Music, making it the second most streamed musical theatre album after Hamilton the Musical.

 Hot Gay Time Machine

-Her second collaboration with Marlow was on Hot Gay Time Machine, which he created together with Zak Ghazi-Torbati.
+Her second collaboration with Marlow was on Hot Gay Time Machine, which they created together with Zak Ghazi-Torbati.
 Moss directed and co-wrote the show, which was sold out at Edinburgh Fringe 2017 and 2018.
 Between 2017 and 2021, the musical comedy cabaret show has had limited runs at The Other Palace Studio, Trafalgar Studios, and Soho Theatre.
 Hot Gay Time Machine won the Brighton Fringe Award for Excellence 2017.